CarolineHaigh/mtobjects/README.rst

 Python implementation by Caroline Haigh (University of Groningen).

+This is a work in progress - use at your own risk.
 Questions, bug reports, and suggested features are very welcome.

 Based on the original C implementation by Paul Teeninga et al [1]